victor-kowalski-m/hrs-poker/README.md

 Final project for the course Humanoid Robotic Systems at TUM, concluded in February 2022.

-Authors:
+Authors: Miriam Senne, Selin Kesler and Victor Kowalski

-&emsp;Miriam Senne
+Sketch of the project idea:

-&emsp;Selin Kesler
+Short demo:

-&emsp;Victor Kowalski
+System architechture: